 Water queen palm when the top of the potting mix feels dry to the touch.
 Water slowly until moisture drips through the drainage hole, then allow the pot to drain thoroughly.
 Never allow queen palm to stand in water.

 Fertilize queen palm in pots every four months between spring and summer, using a palm fertilizer or a slow-release, all-purpose plant food.
-Don’t over-feed; too much fertilizer can cause leaf tips and edges to turn brown.
+Don’t over-feed as too much fertilizer can cause leaf tips and edges to turn brown.

 Repot a container-grown queen palm into a slightly larger pot when you notice signs it has outgrown its pot, such as roots growing through the drainage hole or on the surface of the potting mix.
 If the plant is badly rootbound, water will run straight through without being absorbed.